 Creating a great place to work

-At M&S FOR BUSINESS, we understand the value of employee engagement and retention, and we help our customers every day to deliver successful reward schemes which motivate and recognise valuable employees.
+At M&S CORPORATE GIFTS, we understand the value of employee engagement and retention, and we help our customers every day to deliver successful reward schemes which motivate and recognise valuable employees.

-M&S FOR BUSINESS are able to provide numerous solutions for incentives and rewards and we often get asked what makes up a successful staff retention strategy.
+M&S CORPORATE GIFTS are able to provide numerous solutions for incentives and rewards and we often get asked what makes up a successful staff retention strategy.
 More notably, we get asked to shed some light on what makes an incentive or reward scheme successful.

 With this in mind, we asked for opinions from HR managers, Directors and owners of businesses who have gained formal recognition for their work towards reward and recognition schemes.
 These companies include a selection recognised in The Sunday Times 100 Best Companies to work for as well as those who have received other forms of recognition.
 We asked for their thoughts on why they have been successful and their opinions regarding what other organisations can do to implement successful strategies.